 I can’t recall the reason why I started doing this particular thing I’m about to share, but what began as an artist’s quirky way of self-expression became a methodology of life.
-The particular thing was that I wrote down everything of significance within my life on Drew’s shoes after I left town.
-For example, when I visited a state, its initials were inked onto the heel.
-Every time I got a gig, I tattooed the job on the toe cap and each client I took to lunch, their name was inscribed on the side vamp.
-I honestly couldn’t tell you why I started doing this, but it soon became my journal process of becoming a professional filmmaker.
+The particular thing which I did was wrote down everything of significance within my life on Drew’s shoes.
+For example, when I visited a state, its initials were inked onto the heel, every time I got a gig as an actor or writer, I tattooed the job on the toe cap, and each client I took to lunch, their name was inscribed on the side vamp.
+Again, I honestly couldn’t tell you why I started doing this, but it soon became a journal.

-In a surreal way of looking at it, I’m wearing my resume on my feet while (no pun intended) taking one more step towards success.
-Yes, that’s a bit on the nose, but I’ve found in doing this is that it has caused me to become more active in the world, take riskier opportunities, and improve my outlook of the unknown.
+In a surreal perspective, I’m wearing my resume on my feet while (no pun intended) taking one more step towards success.
+Yes, that’s a bit on the nose, but I’ve found doing this has caused me to become more active in the world.
+It has helped me take riskier opportunities, and improve my outlook of the unknown.
 Again, this practice is an odd thing to do, but it’s my method of keeping goals on track.
-What’s yours?